“Should I update my website’s content for SEO, and if so, which content?”

 When you search for something in Google, you may notice that sometimes the search engine includes the date found on the page in the listing:

-For many search results, searchers want to find up to date information.
+Searchers want to find up-to-date information.
 This isn’t just true in news, but also in areas of recommendations or searching for the best products or in searching for the right marketing agency.

-Google will often take the date from the page and put it in the search results.
-While the first result is still the most clicked (25% of the time according to Search Engine Journal), research shows us that users also prefer more recent information rather than older information for many queries.
+Google often takes the date from the page and puts it in the search results.
+While the first result is still the most clicked (25% of the time, according to Search Engine Journal), research shows us that users also prefer more recent information rather than older information for many queries.
 If they didn’t, Google wouldn’t keep this feature of search engine results around.

 By updating your content, you can get that date to change in the search results as well which means that searchers are more likely to click your result.
 This will especially be true if your content is very out of date and competing with other results that are newer and fresher.